 Andrew suggests reading aloud to your children 2-3 hours a day.
-In fact, he would say that reading out loud to them is so important that if you took a one year sabbatical from any other teaching and simply read to your child 4-5 hours a day, your child would learn more and be farther ahead than they would be if you didn’t read out loud to them at all and taught them all of the other subjects as usual.
+In fact, he would say that reading out loud to them is so important that if you took a one-year sabbatical from any other teaching and simply read to your child 4-5 hours a day, your child would learn more and be farther ahead than they would be if you didn’t read out loud to them at all and taught them all of the other subjects as usual.

 I love to read and I love to read aloud to my boys.
 I used to struggle with having enough time to fit reading aloud into our school day.
 The other subjects always seemed to expand to fill whatever amount of time we wanted to spend on schoolwork – and there was rarely time to fit reading aloud into our schedule.

 After hearing Andrew and Sally’s viewpoint on the importance of reading aloud, I switched our days around and started reading aloud to my boys first.
-This has worked well for us and I have been doing it this way for the past couple of years.
-My boys and I love it!
-We are able to wake up to the gentle subject of hearing books read aloud and are also able to connect with each other on a deeper level.
+This worked well for us and I continued to start our day reading aloud to my sons throughout their high school years.

 Andrew suggests reading books that were written between 1840-1920 which is considered to be the golden age of modern English literature.
 He says that books from this time period have the most linguistic value for your children.